-Through Aug.
-8, campus leaders are encouraged to facilitate remote work for employees whose presence is not required on-site.
+Through Oct.
+10, campus leaders are encouraged to facilitate remote work for employees whose presence is not required on-site.

-- + Although remote work continues, all campus facilities are open and must be appropriately staffed during working hours. - → Some operations lend themselves to remote work more than others, so the transition back to on-site work will not be identical across units. - → Many employees whose work cannot be completed remotely have begun the transition back to campus in phases and on staggered schedules to ensure safety.
+- ♣ Although remote work continues, all campus facilities are open and staffed to maintain operational effectiveness. - → Some operations lend themselves to remote work more than others, so the transition back to on-site work will not be identical across units. - Many employees whose work cannot be completed remotely continue to transition back to campus in phases and on staggered schedules to ensure safety.